stuartherbert/putting-ansible-to-work/organising-your-ansible-files.md

 ---
 layout: top-level
 title: Organising Your Ansible Files
-prev: '<a href="how-tasks-work.html">Prev: How Tasks Work</a>'
+prev: '<a href="first-playbook.html">Prev: Your First Playbook</a>'
-next: '<a href="planning-a-role.html">Next: Planning A Role</a>'
+next: '<a href="how-tasks-work.html">Next: How Tasks Work</a>'
 ---

 # Organising Your Ansible Files

-Now that you've created your first playbook, let's look at the structure of a playbook repo in detail.
+You've just built and executed your first playbook, which gives you a working example that you can experiment with.
+Let's take a moment to walk through all the different kinds of files that Ansible expects, and where they live inside your playbook repo.
 This will help you see how the files we'll create in the next few chapters fit into the overall design of a playbook.

 ## Playbook Repo Structure